 Hike to Laguna Torre

-The hike to Laguna Torre is one of the best you can do while in El Chalten.
+Hiking the Laguna Torre is one of the best things to do in El Chalten.
 It’s a moderate trek that goes to the base of Cerro Torre, were you’ll get incredible views of the mountains.

 The overall hike takes between 5 and 7 hours, depending on how often you stop and on whether or not you walk all the way to Mirador Maestri, from where you have even better views of the glaciers.
-The trail starts at the northern entrance of El Chalten, and it’s initially very steep for about 2 km, after which it becomes a very easy ascent.
-The only really difficult bit is the 2 km to Mirador Maestri, for the terrain is unsteady and the trail harder to follow.
+The trail starts at the northern entrance of El Chalten, and it’s initially very steep for about 2 km (1.2 miles), after which it becomes a very easy ascent.
+The only really difficult bit is the 2 km (1.2 miles) to Mirador Maestri, for the terrain is unsteady and the trail harder to follow.

 You can easily hike to Laguna Torre independently.
 If you’d rather join a guided hike, there are several that depart from El Chalten every day.
-These are the best ones:
+For more information, click here or here.

 Hike to Laguna de Los Tres

-There are two starting points to this trail: one is in town, at the northern side, and you’ll have to walk to the lake and back on the same trail; the other is at Hostaria El Pilar, at about 12 km north of town (you’ll need to get there by taxi, and the ride is about $1200 Argentinian Pesos), and after reaching the lagoon you’ll walk on the same trail that goes back to town.
+There are two starting points to this trail: one is in town, at the northern side, and you’ll have to walk to the lake and back on the same trail; the other is at Hostaria El Pilar, about 12 km (7.4 miles) north of town (you’ll need to get there by taxi), and after reaching the lagoon you’ll walk on the same trail that goes back to town.

 It’s an easy to moderate hike for the most part.
-However, after Campamento Poincenot camping site, the hike becomes strenuous with a one km that goes all the way to the lake.
-This km is a steady 40% incline on rocky terrain, incredibly hard to walk up and just has hard to walk back down – making this one of the hardest hikes in the area of El Chalten.
+However, after Campamento Poincenot camping site, the hike becomes strenuous with a one km (0.6 miles) that goes all the way to the lake, with a steady 40% incline on rocky terrain, incredibly hard to walk up and just has hard to walk back down – making this one of the hardest hikes in the area.

 The trail to Laguna de Los Tres is very well marked and easy to follow and you can hike independently.
 If you like the idea of joining a group, several guided treks depart from El Chalten every day.
-These are some of them:
+For more information, click here.

-If you are toying with the idea of hiking Laguna de Los Tres and Laguna Torre together, you can actually go on a 2-day hiking tour.
-These are the best ones:
+If you are toying with the idea of hiking Laguna de Los Tres and Laguna Torre together, you can actually go on a 2-day hiking tour such as this one.

 Hike the Huemul Circuit

-Not far from El Chalten, the Huemul Circuit is one of the most incredible, yet challenging hikes in Patagonia.
-This hike will take the best of four days, during which you’ll have to cross river, climb over mountain passes, and camp – all in exchange for incredible views of the Southern Patagonia Ice Field.
+Not far from El Chalten, the Huemul Circuit is one of the most challenging hikes in Patagonia.
+It will take the best of four days, during which you’ll have to cross rivers, climb over mountain passes, and camp – all in exchange for incredible views of the Southern Patagonia Ice Field.

 Relax at Chorrillo del Salto

 One of places you absolutely should not miss while in El Chalten, Patagonia, is Chorrillo del Salto.
-This beautiful waterfall has a series of small natural pools with crystal clear water – though the water, much like in the rest of Patagonia, is freezing.
+This beautiful waterfall has a series of small natural pools with crystal clear (freezing) water.
 The views from there are absolutely splendid, and it’s a very quiet place too.

 To get to Chorrillo del Salto, you have to follow the trail to Laguna de Los Tres from El Chalten, and once you get to the sign marking km 5 of the trail take a detour right.
 There is no real trail to get there, but it’s fairly easy and all you have to do is follow the roar of the water.